tobi-code/ManipulationLibrary/docs/index.rst

 Welcome to ManipulationLibrary's documentation!
 ===============================================
-The e²SEC framework can be used to express human manipulation actions in a simple and concise way.
+The e²SEC[2] framework can be used to express human manipulation actions in a simple and concise way.
 Therefore, a manipulation in translated to a 24 x n matrix, which represents spatial relation between objects.

 Introduction:
 -------------
-ManipulationLibrary is a module for Python 3 to work with eSEC`[1]`_ matrices and extract e²SEC`[2]`_ matrices from manipulations.
+ManipulationLibrary is a module for Python 3 to work with eSEC[1] matrices and extract e²SEC[2] matrices from manipulations.
-In order to analyse existing eSEC matrices, the "eSEC_analyser.py" module is used.
+In order to analyse existing eSEC[1] matrices, the "eSEC_analyser.py" module is used.
 In the example folder a Jupyter Notebook script is provided which shows how to:

 * import the module

-* read eSEc matricers from PDF
+* read eSEC[1] matricers from PDF

 * plot the importance of rows

-* check if any eSEC matrix is same as another one
+* check if any eSEC[1] matrix is same as another one

 * Remove combinations of relations (rows)

 * plot a dendrogram and dissimilarity matrix for all manipulations

-* plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC matrices
+* plot a confusion matrix, classification accuacy with corresponding bar plot for e²SEC[2] matrices

-The module "manipulation_analyser.py" is used to calculate e²SEC matrices using the MANIAC dataset.
+The module "manipulation_analyser.py" is used to calculate e²SEC[2] matrices using the MANIAC[3] dataset.
 An example Jupyter Notebook along with point cloud data and corresponding labels is provided in the example folder.
-From this example manipulation the e²SEC matrices are extracted and saved along with the debug images.
-The example manipulation is taken from the MANAIC dataset `[3]`_.
+From this example manipulation the e²SEC[2] matrices are extracted and saved along with the debug images.
+The example manipulation is taken from the MANAIC[3] dataset.

 	``Disclaimer: This module is tested on Ubuntu 20.04.1 LTS with Python 3.8.5``